Contact Lens Care

 - Yellow sclera - years of heavy drinking can cause the white part of the eye (the sclera) to turn yellow.
 This is a sign of liver disease

-If you suspect that you are suffering from any of the long terms effects associated with alcohol above, we recommend booking an appointment with your doctor immediately.
+If you suspect that you are suffering from any of the long-term effects associated with alcohol, we recommend booking an appointment with your eye care professional immediately.
+Any specific questions will need to be addressed with your medical professional and eye care practitioner.

 While drinking alcohol can be enjoyable and a fun social activity, moderation is key and keeping an eye on how much you drink will lower health risks from alcohol.
 According to UK guidelines, adults should not consume more than 14 units of alcohol a week, and these should be spread out evenly.